OumaSylvester/Flip/README.md

 # Flip
 + A simple Strategy game.
-+ Computer comptes Human Player in flipping tiles.
++ Computer competes Human Player in flipping tiles.

 + A player can flip tiles vertically, horizontally and diagonally.
 + Assume two players, X and O